 First Fridays have been a Bellingham tradition for over 20 years and is a great way to experience the community and connect with Whatcom County artists and locals.

-Go to a Game Bar in Downtown Bellingham
+Game Bars in Downtown Bellingham

 When it doubt, putt putt it out!!
 Head to downtown Bellingham for a fun day or evening of trendy indoor sports.
-Flatstick Pub features nine holes of mini-golf, local beer, brick oven pizaa plus other unique games.
+Flatstick Pub features nine holes of mini-golf, local beer, brick oven pizza plus other unique games.

 Bellingham Axe Throwing is exactly what it sounds like – a place to toss an axe in a sport similar to throwing darts, but with some extra excitement and flair.

-Just like we said earlier, engage in authentic local arts and culture (without hours of research) when you follow along the Culture Crawl!
+Engage in authentic local arts and culture (without hours of research) when you follow along the Culture Crawl!

 Calling all foodies!
 Discover local restaurants, farms, markets, and hot spots for a taste of Whatcom County’s best foodie experiences.